shabtronic/Virtual-Whammy-Bar/README.md

 RP2040 Cap Touch screen - use as the interface and whammy control.
 Use I2C comms to the Daisy Seed to control the pitch shifter.
 Needs firmware written for the comms and display e.t.c. should be simple enough.
-RP2040 has LI-ON charge circuit - so RP2040 power the Daisy Seed.
+RP2040 has LI-ON charge circuit - so RP2040 can power the Daisy Seed.
 RP2040 on the front of the Guitar near the Volume controls for easy finger access.
 Daisy Seed on the strap or edge with battery for power. https://www.amazon.co.uk/dp/B0C4YV9HRX